 This is called discipleship.
 Spending time with someone to become like them.
 Listening, asking questions, and watching carefully.
 What is He about?
 Why did He say that?
 How did He do that?

-When Jesus didn’t resist crucifixion, most people (then and now) took Him for a fraud.
+When Jesus didn’t resist crucifixion, most people took Him for a fraud.
 But disciples are not so easily thrown off.
 They look for clues.
 Why did He let that happen?
-Based on Jesus’ life (authority over everything, miracles galore, access to legions of angels, etc.), He could have avoided death.
+Based on Jesus’ absolute authority over everything, He could have avoided death.
 Why didn’t He?

 That’s how disciples think.
-They dig in, sort through the Gospels, research the Old Testament, and learn to see what Jesus saw.
+They dig in, sift through the Gospels, research the Old Testament, and learn to see what Jesus saw.